 Software Projects

 This page lists all software projects of which I am the principal author.
-Old projects are hosted here on herzbube.ch, newer projects are hosted on GitHub.
+All projects are hosted on GitHub.
+If you want to report a bug please use the GitHub issue tracker of the respective project.

 libsgfc++ is a cross-platform C++ wrapper library around SGFC, the SGF Syntax Checker & Converter.
 SGFC is a command line utility written in C that reads and writes SGF (Smart Game Format) files.
 By wrapping SGFC's functionality, libsgfc++ transforms the command line utility into a reusable software library that makes the functionality available in the form of an object-oriented API.